 Whenever a sickness outbreak is detected, the park authorities try to separate the disease-free herds from the infected herds.
 This is why moving wild animals from one place to another is a lengthy process.

-Hopefully, you now understand why African buffaloes are part of the big 5, and why you have to be careful around them.
+Hopefully, you now understand why African buffaloes are part of the big 5, and why you must be careful around them.
 They are a very volatile and vengeful gang.

 If you get to take an African Safari that has buffaloes, hopefully, you will remember all these fascinating facts and be grateful for the scientists who have dedicated their time to studying these awesome and altruistic animals.